 All calculations have been computed gross of tax, with a deferred tax liability held in respect of the difference between published policy liabilities and policy tax reserves.
-This deferred tax liability is offset against the Company's accumulated tax losses in the Statement of Financial Position.

 Mortality Rates - The mortality rates are based on 2001 VBT table with applicable factors.